 We use non-committed lines of credit to partially finance our working capital need.

-We use non-committed lines of credit to partially finance our working capital needs.
-In response to the COVID-19 pandemic and related disruption in regional and global economic activity, we drew on our available lines as needed, although our cash flow had stabilized by the second quarter of 2020, and we did not have any amounts outstanding under our credit lines as of December 31, 2020.
-Given the nature of these lines of credit, they could be withdrawn and no longer be available to us, or their terms, including the interest rate, could change to make the terms no longer acceptable to us.
+We may use non-committed lines of credit to partially finance our working capital needs.
+As of December 31, 2023, we did not have any amounts outstanding under our committed credit lines.
+Given the nature of these lines of credit, some of these lines could be withdrawn and no longer be available to us, or their terms, including the interest rate, could change to make the terms no longer acceptable to us.
 The availability of these lines of credit depends on the level of liquidity in financial markets, which can vary based on events outside of our control, including financial or credit crises.
 Any inability to draw upon our non-committed lines of credit could have an adverse effect on our working capital, financial condition and results of operations.

 Covenants and events of default in the agreements governing our outstanding indebtedness could limit our ability to undertake certain types of transactions and adversely affect our liquidity.

-As of December 31, 2020, we had $673.2 million in total outstanding indebtedness, consisting of $776.6 million in long-term debt net of $103.3 million related to the fair market value of our outstanding derivative instruments.
+As of December 31, 2023, we had $728.1 million in total outstanding indebtedness (including interest payable), consisting of $722.3 million in long-term debt (including interest payable) and $29.5 million in short-term debt net of $23.7 million related to the fair market value of our outstanding derivative instruments.
 The agreements governing our outstanding indebtedness contain covenants and events of default that may limit our financial flexibility and ability to undertake certain types of transactions.
 For instance, we are subject to negative covenants that restrict some of our activities, including restrictions on:

 If we fail to satisfy the covenants set forth in these agreements or another event of default occurs under the agreements, our outstanding indebtedness under the agreements could become immediately due and payable.
-In addition, we are required to meet certain financial ratios under our lines of credit and revolving credit facilities.
-We were not in compliance with our financial ratios during certain periods in 2020 and received waivers from our lenders.
-We repaid amounts outstanding under our revolving credit facility with BofA and our lines of credit and refinanced our revolving credit facility with JPMorgan during 2020, and we are currently in compliance with our ratios under our existing agreements.
-However, if we are unable to comply with such ratios or obtain waivers for noncompliance in the future, we will be in default under our line of credit and revolving credit facility.
+In addition, we are required to meet certain financial ratios under our line of credit and revolving credit facility.
+Since June 2021, we have been and continue to be in compliance with our financial ratios under our existing agreements.
+However, if we are unable to comply with such ratios or obtain waivers for non-compliance in the future, we will be in default under our line of credit and revolving credit facility.
 In the case of our revolving credit facility, any amounts drawn under such facility may be declared to be immediately due and payable by the relevant lender, who may also terminate its obligation to provide loans under such agreement if we are not in compliance with our ratios under the agreement.
 In the case of our non-committed lines of credit, if we have previously drawn any amount, then such amounts may be immediately due and payable to the relevant lender, subject to the terms of each non-committed line of credit.
 If our outstanding indebtedness becomes immediately due and payable and we do not have sufficient cash on hand to pay all amounts due, we could be required to sell assets, to refinance all or a portion of our indebtedness or to obtain additional financing.
 Refinancing may not be possible and additional financing may not be available on commercially acceptable terms, or at all.

 Inflation and government measures to curb inflation may adversely affect the economies in the countries where we operate, our business and results of operations.

 Many of the countries in which we operate, have experienced, or are currently experiencing, high rates of inflation.
-For example, as of July 1, 2018, Argentina is considered highly inflationary under U.S. GAAP.
-In addition, Venezuela has been considered highly inflationary under U.S. GAAP since 2010.
-Although inflation rates in many of the other countries in which we operate have been relatively low in the recent past, we cannot assure you that this trend will continue.
-The measures taken by the governments of these countries to control inflation have often included maintaining a tight monetary policy with high interest rates, thereby restricting the availability of credit and retarding economic growth.
+For example, both Venezuela and Argentina have been considered highly inflationary under U.S. GAAP since 2010 and 2018, respectively, which has significantly reduced competitiveness, real wages and consumption.
+Although in most of our markets inflationary pressures decreased in 2023 as compared to 2022, inflation has proven more resilient than expected and decreased at a lower rate than anticipated.
+In an effort to contain inflation, central banks shifted to more restrictive monetary policy, including increased interest rates, which has contributed to a slowdown in the global economy, thereby restricting the availability of credit and impairing economic growth.
+The measures taken by the governments of these countries to control inflation have historically been indicative of a potential economic recession.
 Inflation, measures to combat inflation and public speculation about possible additional actions have also contributed materially to economic uncertainty in many of these countries and to heightened volatility in their securities markets.
 Periods of higher inflation may also slow the growth rate of local economies that could lead to reduced demand for our core products and decreased sales.
 Inflation is also likely to increase some of our costs and expenses, which we may not be able to fully pass on to our customers or offset with other efficiencies, which could adversely affect our operating margins and operating income.

 Exchange rate fluctuations against the U.S. dollar in the countries in which we operate have negatively affected, and could continue to negatively affect, our results of operations.